Help and Frequently Asked Questions

 Yes, your payment is secure.
 Your safety is very important to us, and we use SSL to encrypt your connection no matter how you choose to pay.

 Simply login with your email and password and click "My Reports."

 Just login with your email and password, then click "New Search."
 You will be able to see how many report credits you have left, request a new report, and more.

 Unused report credits do not expire.
 If you buy a multiple report package, you will not have to use all the reports at once.
 You can simply revisit our site in the future, login, and redeem your credits.

 Your username is your email, and your password was emailed to you after purchase.
 If you cannot find your password, please click here.

 Passwords are case-sensitive, which means that a lowercase letter must be typed in lowercase, and an uppercase letter must be typed in UPPERCASE.
 Ensure you do not have caps-lock on.
 If you cannot remember your password or did not receive one, please click here.

 No vehicle history provider has all the data on every vehicle.
-There unfortunately is no central database that contains everything about every car in every state.
-In fact, data is often collected from a patchwork of sources.
-Additionally, vehicle history report providers often use different sources.
+There unfortunately is no central database that contains everything about every car in every state, and vehicle history providers often use differing sources.
 It is possible for one company's report to have two accidents for a given car, another company's report to have no accidents, and another company's report to only have one accident.
 It simply depends on the sources each company uses, how often those sources are updated, and the quality of the source data.